AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Map;

-We want to prove that, after the loop, each element of the array is the result of applying ``F`` to the value that was stored in ``A`` at the same index before the loop.
-To specify this property, we copy the value of ``A`` before the loop in a ghost variable ``A_I``.
-As a loop invariant, we state that, for every index smaller than ``K``, the array has been modified in the expected way.
-Note that we choose here to use the :ada:`Loop_Entry` attribute to refer to the value of ``A`` on entry of the loop, instead of using ``A_I``.
+After the loop, each element of ``A`` should be the result of applying ``F`` to its previous value.
+We want to prove this.
+To specify this property, we copy the value of ``A`` before the loop into a ghost variable, ``A_I``.
+Our loop invariant states that the element at each index less than ``K`` has been modified in the expected way.
+We use the :ada:`Loop_Entry` attribute to refer to the value of ``A`` on entry of the loop instead of using ``A_I``.

-Does our loop invariant has the four good properties of a good loop-invariant?
-When launching GNATprove on it, we see that ``INIT`` is fulfilled, the invariant's initialization is proved.
-So are ``INSIDE`` and ``AFTER``, no potential runtime errors are reported and the assertion following the loop is successfully verified.
+Does our loop invariant have the four properties of a good loop-invariant?
+When launching GNATprove, we see that ``INIT`` is fulfilled: the invariant's initialization is proved.
+So are ``INSIDE`` and ``AFTER``: no potential runtime errors are reported and the assertion following the loop is successfully verified.

 The situation is slightly more complex for the ``PRESERVE`` property.
-GNATprove manages to prove that the invariant holds after the first iteration, thanks to the automatic generation of frame conditions.
-What happens is that GNATprove completes the provided loop invariant with the following property called `frame condition` stating what part of the array has not been modified so far:
+GNATprove manages to prove that the invariant holds after the first iteration thanks to the automatic generation of frame conditions.
+It was able to do this because it completes the provided loop invariant with the following frame condition stating what part of the array hasn't been modified so far:

 .. code-block:: ada

              pragma Loop_Invariant
                (for all J in K ..
 A'Last => A (J) = (if J > K then A'Loop_Entry (J)));

-The user-provided and the internally-generated loop invariants are then used to prove ``PRESERVE``.
-In more complex cases, the heuristics used by GNATprove to generate the frame condition are not sufficient, and a user must provide one as loop invariant.
+GNATprove then uses both our and the internally-generated loop invariants to prove ``PRESERVE``.
+However, in more complex cases, the heuristics used by GNATprove to generate the frame condition may not be sufficient and you'll have to provide one as a loop invariant.
 For example, consider a version of ``Map`` where the result of applying ``F`` to an element at index ``K`` is stored at index ``K-1``:

 .. code:: ada spark-report-all